-With more than six years of tutoring/teaching experience, perhaps I am the tutor for you!
+With more than seven years of tutoring/teaching experience, perhaps I am the tutor for you!
 I have a M.S. in Biology with research experience in animal behavior and ecology.
-I am currently a part time faculty member at Miami University's Hamilton campus teaching various lower level biology courses.
+I am currently a part time faculty member at Miami University's Regional campuses and UC Blue Ash.
+I teach various introductory level biology courses including anatomy and physiology and environmental science.
 My tutoring interests span from biology to math to English to test prep.
 My favorite of the maths is algebra, I enjoy editing papers and assisting with writing, and I have experience with ACT test prep.
 My teaching philosophy is that practice makes perfect!
 I also try to make the subject as interesting as possible to engage the student in the material.
 In my spare time I enjoy hiking in the woods with my border collie and playing board games or video games.

 Undergraduate Degree: Northwestern State University of Louisiana - Bachelors, Biology, General

 Graduate Degree: Miami University-Oxford - Masters, Biology, General